svilupp/awesome-generative-ai-meets-julia-language/README.md

 - [Tutorial for using LLMs with Transformers.jl](https://info.juliahub.com/large-language-model-llm-tutorial-with-julias-transformers.jl) - A brief tutorial on how to use Transformers.jl to access LLMs from HuggingFace Hub.
 - [Building a RAG Chatbot over DataFrames.jl Documentation - Hands-on Guide](https://forem.julialang.org/svilupp/building-a-rag-chatbot-over-dataframesjl-documentation-hands-on-guide-449m) - A hands-on guide on how to build a RAG chatbot over DataFrames.jl documentation using only minimal dependencies.
 - [GenAI Mini-Tasks: Extracting Data from (.*)?
 Look No Further!](https://forem.julialang.org/svilupp/genai-mini-tasks-extracting-data-from-look-no-further-2m32) - A tutorial on structured data extraction.
 A part of a larger series of tutorials on small tasks that can be done with GenAI.
+- [Tiny Binary RAG](https://github.com/domluna/tinyrag/tree/main) - An excellent deep-dive on semantic search (the "R" in RAG).
+It showcases that with 100 lines of Julia, you can search 15M chunks (~size of Wikipedia) in <20ms.

 ## Noteworthy Mentions